Back to blog

 Can NAD+ therapy be combined with other longevity treatments?

-Yes, and it works better as part of a protocol.
-At Progevita we combine it with ozone therapy, plasmapheresis, advanced diagnostics, and a personalized 12-month plan covering exercise, nutrition, and sleep.
+Yes, but not by automatically stacking treatments.
+At Progevita it may be integrated, depending on the case, with ozone therapy, plasmapheresis, advanced diagnostics, and a personalized 12-month plan covering exercise, nutrition, and sleep.

 At what age should you consider NAD+ therapy?